12 Famous Hoaxes That (Almost) Fooled Everyone

 George Grantham Bain Collection/Library of Congress

-This gentle giant remains one of 19th century America’s most legendary hoaxes.
-Gideon Emmons and Henry Nichols unearthed a 10-foot petrified “man” on October 16, 1869, while digging a well on the New York farm owned by William Newell.
-Word spread about the discovery and Newell put up a tent and started charging a quarter (and then 50¢ as business boomed) to take a peek at the ground goliath.
-Hundreds of curious onlookers and amateur archaeologists made the pilgrimage, many believing it was an ancestor of the Onondaga people and some claiming it was proof of the giants mentioned in The Bible, even after most professionals like Yale paleontologist Othniel C. Marsh said it a fake.
+This gentle giant remains one of 19th-century America’s most legendary hoaxes.
+Gideon Emmons and Henry Nichols unearthed a ten-foot petrified “man” on October 16, 1869, while digging a well on the New York farm owned by William Newell.
+Word spread about the discovery and Newell put up a tent and started charging a quarter (and then 50¢ as business boomed) to take a peek at the ground Goliath.
+Hundreds of curious onlookers and amateur archaeologists made the pilgrimage, many believing it was an ancestor of the Onondaga people and some claiming it was proof of the giants mentioned in The Bible—even after most professionals like Yale paleontologist Othniel C. Marsh said it a fake.
 The “mummy” was eventually sold to a group of businessmen who sent him on tour.
-Greatest showman PT Barnum offered to buy it for $50,000 and when they declined to sell, he made a plaster knockoff and arranged for it to be shown in a New York City museum.
+Greatest showman PT Barnum offered to buy it for $50,000, and when they declined to sell, he made a plaster knockoff and arranged for it to be shown in a New York City museum.
 By December, Binghamton cigar salesman George Hull admitted this was a stone-cold swindle.
-He’d commissioned a German stone cutter in Chicago to carve it out a block of gypsum he’d bought in Iowa before he and his cousin Newell buried the 2,990-pound statue.
+He’d commissioned a German stone cutter in Chicago to carve it out of a block of gypsum he’d bought in Iowa before he and his cousin Newell buried the 2,990-pound statue.
 While it was a get-rich-quick scheme, Hull, an atheist, was also trying to prove a point about what he considered silly religious stories and how science could disprove most of them.
 Even after the hoax was revealed, the Cardiff Giant still made appearances and money.
-According to Archaeology.org, he showed up at the 1901 Pan-American Exposition in Buffalo and was sold in 1947 to the Farmer’s Museum in Cooperstown where he’s on display today.
+According to Archaeology.org, he showed up at the 1901 Pan-American Exposition in Buffalo and was sold in 1947 to the Farmers’ Museum in Cooperstown, where he’s on display today.
 Read about other strange things on exhibit at these bizarre museums.

 More giants and petrified men